strongloop/loopback-example-app-logic/README.md

 > The remote method takes a "sound" and repeats it 3 times.

-Test it by starting the server and running `curl localhost:3000/api/cars/rev-engine -d '{"sound":"vroom"}'`.
+Test it by starting the server and running `curl localhost:3000/api/cars/rev-engine -H "content-type:application/json" -d '{"sound":"vroom"}'`.

 You should see: